istrate/certificates/README.md

-# certificates
+# Guide to generate self-signed certificates

-Self-signed client-side SSL
+Self-signed server and client-side SSL

-Create a Certificate Authority root (which represents the server)
+1) Create a Certificate Authority root (which represents the server)

 Generate serverCA.key and serverCA.crt certificate using: